Team-Objects/ProjectPrep/userStories.md

   * Use while loop to determine when two cards are chosen
   * Use if statement to determine if cards match or not
   * If they do, alert "Nice job!
 Only i more matches to go!"
-  * Make cards correct cards disappear or noticeably different
+  * Make cards correct cards disappear or noticeably different or stay visible/same
-* As a user, I want
+* As a user, I want to know how many attempts I have left so that I know when the game is about to end.

 * As a developer, I want cards a user clicks to turn over and display an image so that the user can know what image is where.
 * As a developer, I want two cards that do not match to turn back over so that the cards can be reselected
   * Stretch: Counter to track when user chooses two cards that don't match